Z33DD/cloudwalk-test/README.md

 # Project cloudwalk-test

-One Paragraph of project description goes here
+This is a parser to the Quake server logs that generates stats for kills in the game.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ## MakeFile